 - Another inversion is in the second-to-last Night Elf mission in The Frozen Throne, where the Naga try to hold the line for 30 minutes until Illidan's spell is completed, and your task is to break the line and thwart them.

 - And it's even apparent in cutscenes.
-In the Frozen Throne Night Elf escort mission, Tyrande attempted to hold the bridge against the Undead forces using her Ultimate, only to have the said bridge collapse..
+In the Frozen Throne Night Elf Escort Mission, Tyrande attempted to hold the bridge against the Undead forces using her Ultimate, only to have the said bridge collapse (Which was actually intentional).

 - The fifth mission of GrimGrimoire requires you to stay alive for 20 minutes against Imps and Skullmages while the others escape.
 Succeeding in this, however, triggers the "Groundhog Day" Loop portion of the storyline, and you're back to Day One.
 Also later in the game, you must stay alive for 30 minutes (on two occasions) while summoning the devil, Grimlet.